- Home

 Decide what type of exercise you want to do.
 Resistance training?
 Free weights?
 Do you want to create a routine yourself or follow a class online?

 If you were attending a class at the gym, you’d have to turn up on time.
 So, schedule a time to use your home gym, set a reminder on your phone and don’t be late!
+Treat this time as an appointment with yourself, for your health.

-Follow an app
+Use an app

-- a series of short training sessions you can do at home.
-Watch out though, they get progressively harder!
+A series of short training sessions you can do at home.
+Watch out, though, they get progressively harder!

-- workouts that require no equipment, so you can train anywhere.
+Workouts that require no equipment, so you can train anywhere.

-- designed to stop you spending too long at your desk.
+Designed to stop you spending too long at your desk.

 Check out YouTube